maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 <!--more-->

-You can see the source text for this post at the file called `2021-03-15-welcome-to-the-blog.md` at the `_posts` directory of the [site repository](https://github.com/maxgray20/english-3210).
+You can find the source text for this post at the file called `2021-03-15-welcome-to-the-blog.md` at the `_posts` directory of the [site repository](https://github.com/maxgray20/english-3210).
 To add a new post to the blog, you can add a new `.md` file at the `_posts` directory that follows the naming convention `YYYY-MM-DD-name-of-post.md` and includes the necessary front matter.
 You can see at the source text for this post for an example of the necessary front matter.
 You can also see the front matter pattern below.

 ```
 title: "your post title"